ThunderFly-aerospace/docs/README.md

-## Documentation of ThunderFly specific producs
+## Documentation of ThunderFly products

 The generated version of documentation could be browsed at https://docs.thunderfly.cz/